How to Prepare Files for Graphics Printing

 • Color shift: Budget 10–15% variance screen-to-print.
 Request proofs for critical work.

 • Substrate: White maximizes vibrancy.
-Clear/colored materials need white underbase.
+Clear or colored materials need a white underbase.

 5